Comparing the features of the Surface Book 2 vs 13-inch 2019 MacBook Pro

 Microsoft's Surface Book 2 is very similarly priced to the new 2019 13-inch MacBook Pro that was just released.
 Let's take a look at which device has the features you need in a portable, mid-range computer in our hands-on Surface Book 2 vs MacBook Pro showdown.

-Apple has recently updated their 13-inch MacBook Pro in time for their back to school sale, upgrading to a T2 chip, True Tone display, and a butterfly keyboard.
+Apple has recently updated its 13-inch MacBook Pro in time for their back to school sale, upgrading to a T2 chip, True Tone display, and a butterfly keyboard.
 With the updated model now available, you may be wondering how it stacks up to other, similarly sized and priced computers.

 Unsurprisingly, the displays that Apple has put out for years have been impressive.
 The MacBook Pro features a 13-inch Retina display with a 2560-by-1600 native resolution at 227 pixels per inch.
 It's got a wide color display and features True Tone technology— a feature that alters the color to match ambient room lighting while working to reduce eye-strain inducing blue light.
 The images look crisp and clean, and having a display that is actively looking out for the health of your eyes is a bonus.